 - ABBREVIATIONFINDER.ORG: Click to see the meanings of 3-letter acronym and abbreviation of GEO in general and in geography as Georgia in particular.

 Thousands of protesters tried to storm Parliament in Tbilisi in June, after a politician from the Russian Federation was allowed to speak from the Speaker’s podium at an international parliamentary forum for Orthodox countries.
 Opposition members demanded that Russian visitors leave Parliament and accused the ruling party of Georgian dream of inviting “Russian occupiers”.
 About 10,000 protesters gathered outside the building in an anti-Russian protest, which became violent and met with tear gas and rubber bullets from the police.
 Over 200 protesters and police were injured, and several hundred people were arrested.
 As a result of the protests, the President of Parliament resigned.
 Moscow accused Georgia of Russophobic hysteria and stopped Russian flights to Tbilisi, which hit hard on the tourism industry.
-Check Digopaul.com for map of Georgia.

 The Russian Federation introduced tougher control of wine imports from Georgia and threatened with severe consequences if protests continued.
 Georgia and the Russian Federation have not had diplomatic relations since the 2008 war, when Georgia lost control of Abkhazia and South Ossetia where the Russian Federation now has troops.
+See cellphoneexplorer.com for Georgian literature.

 The anti-Russian protests continued and turned against the oligarch Bidzina Ivanishvili, the country’s strong man and party leader of the Georgian dream.
 It was required that he and the government resign and that new elections be held.